“The Madison and Minnelusa aquifers are two of the most important aquifers in the Black Hills – USGS …. read more.

-We send a heartfelt thank you to Bonnie for her many years of supporting efforts to stop uranium mining.
+We send a heartfelt thank you to Bonnie and all who donated and support these efforts to stop uranium mining.

 We must do everything in our power to protect our groundwater aquifers; the Madison, Minnelusa, Inyan Kara Group, along with others, from toxic uranium mining operations such as this current threat by AZARGA Uranium – AKA – Powertech (USA).
 Azarga/Powertech wants to use billions of gallons of our water for their toxic in situ uranium mining operation planned for the Dewey-Burdock area of the Southern Black Hills.